Exploring Christmas in El Salvador, the Heartwarming Spirit of Navidad in El Salvador

 The sound of fireworks going off during December is a normal thing to hear during the year-end holidays.
 Salvadorans set up fireworks all over the country and at all hours.

-The noise of the fireworks being set up throughout the area can be intimidating at times, but it is an experience best enjoyed in person.
+The noise of these fireworks being set up throughout the area can be intimidating, but it is an experience best enjoyed in person.

-The fireworks fill the air, and the streets become filled with smoke with a strong aroma of burnt powder.
+On December 24th, at midnight, the fireworks fill the air, and the streets become filled with smoke with a strong smell of burnt powder.

 El Salvador Fireworks